pslestang/OCAPy/README.md

 3. The code has been tested with python 2.7

 ### Requirements
-1. You only need the famous [requests](http://docs.python-requests.org/en/latest/) python library, other libs should be available with your python installation.
+1. You only need the famous [requests](http://docs.python-requests.org/en/latest/) python library, other libs should be available within your python installation.

 ### Installation
 1. Download the archive